-- Op-Ed: Nyad writes that the first episode of the alleged abuse took place at a very specific time on a very specific day at a very specific place, none of which could possibly be true (see previous post ).
+- Op-Ed (archived at Internet Wayback Machine and at Later On.): Nyad writes that the first episode of the alleged abuse took place at a very specific time on a very specific day at a very specific place, none of which could possibly be true (see previous post ).

 - Facebook: Nyad moves to the much more vague and defensible, “one afternoon.”